 - Starting a business, etc.

-From a practical perspective, you may wish to provide the Confidentiality Agreement ahead of time, particularly if it is a detailed document.
-For example, if you have a one hour appointment with a software developer and you turn up with a 10 page Confidentiality Agreement that they have never seen before, this could slow you down significantly.
-Instead, it is much better if you can send a copy through at least a few days ahead and ask them to have a signed copy for you on the day.
+From a practical perspective, it is a good idea to provide the agreement ahead of time, particularly if it is a detailed document.
+For example, if you have a one hour appointment with a software developer and you turn up with a long agreement that they have never seen before, this could slow you down significantly.
+Instead, it is much better if you can send a copy through at least a few days ahead and ask them to have a signed copy ready for you on the day.

 What information can be protected with a Confidentiality Agreement?